-Chatbots can make it easy for users to find the information they need by responding to their questions and requests—through text input, audio input, or both—without the need for human intervention.
+A virtual assistant is an application that uses artificial intelligence (AI) and natural language processing (NLP) to understand customer questions and automate responses to them, simulating human conversation.
+Virtual assistants can make it easy for users to find the information they need by responding to their questions and requests—through text input, audio input or both—without the need for human intervention.

-Chatbot technology is almost everywhere these days, from the smart speakers at home to messaging applications in the workplace.
-The latest AI chatbots are often referred to as “virtual assistants” or “virtual agents.”
-They can use audio input, such as Apple's Siri, Google Assistant and Amazon Alexa, or interact with you via SMS text messaging.
-Either way, you’re able to ask questions about what you need in a conversational way, and the chatbot can help refine your search through responses and follow-up questions.
+You may know virtual assistants that use audio input, such as Apple's Siri, Google Assistant and Amazon Alexa.
+Some virtual assistants are embedded in websites and interact through text chat.
+Either way, the key to recognizing a virtual assistant is that you can ask questions about what you need in a conversational way, and the virtual assistant can help refine your search through responses and follow-up questions.

 Historically, chatbots were text-based, and programmed to reply to a limited set of simple queries with answers that had been pre-written by the chatbot’s developers.
 They operated like an interactive FAQ, and while they worked well for those specific questions and answers on which they had been trained, they failed when presented with a complex question or one that hadn’t been predicted by the developers.

-Today’s AI chatbots use natural language understanding (NLU) to discern the user’s need.
+Virtual assistants, on the other hand, use natural language recognition capabilities to discern the user’s need.
 Then they use advanced AI tools to determine what the user is trying to accomplish.
-These technologies rely on machine learning and deep learning—elements of AI, with some nuanced differences—to develop an increasingly granular knowledge base of questions and responses that are based on user interactions.
-This improves their ability to predict user needs accurately and respond correctly over time.
+These technologies rely on machine learning and deep learning— elements of AI, with some nuanced differences—to develop an increasingly granular knowledge base of questions and responses that are based on user interactions, which improves their ability to predict user needs accurately and respond correctly over time.

-For example, if a user asks about tomorrow's weather, a traditional chatbot can respond plainly whether it will rain.
-An AI chatbot, however, might also inquire if the user wants to set an earlier alarm to adjust for the longer morning commute (due to rain).
+For example, if a user asks about tomorrow's weather, a simple chatbot can respond plainly whether it will rain.
+A virtual assistant, however, might determine that what the user really needs is to know is whether or not they should wear a raincoat and bring an umbrella.

-You may notice the terms chatbot, AI chatbot and virtual agent being used interchangeably at times.
+You may notice the terms chatbot and virtual assistant being used interchangeably at times.
 And it’s true that some chatbots are now using complex algorithms to provide more detailed responses.

-However, it is worth noting that the deep learning capabilities of AI chatbots enable interactions to become more accurate over time, building a web of appropriate responses via their interactions with humans.
-The longer an AI chatbot has been in operation, the stronger its responses become.
-So an AI chatbot using deep learning may provide a more detailed and accurate response to a query, and especially to the intentions behind the query, than a chatbot with recently integrated algorithm-based knowledge.
+However, it is worth noting that the deep learning capabilities of virtual assistants allow interactions to become more accurate over time, building a web of responses via their interactions with humans.
+The longer a virtual assistant has been in operation, the stronger its responses.
+So a virtual assistant using deep learning may provide a more detailed and accurate response to a query, and especially to the intentions behind the query, than a chatbot with recently integrated algorithm-based knowledge.

 - Finding local restaurants and providing directions